Main Sports Football Super Bowl

 • The Pittsburgh Steelers are the winning-est team in Super Bowl history with a total of six Super Bowl victories.

-• The four teams who have never appeared at the Super Bowl?
+• The four teams that have never appeared at the Super Bowl?
 To date they are the Lions, Jaguars, Browns, and Texans.

 • Americans are expected to devour more than a billion chicken wings on Super Bowl Sunday -- followed by 11.2 million pounds of potato chips, 8 million pounds of guacamole and 3.8 million pounds of popcorn -- all washed down by 51.7 million cases of beer.